 Never pay out-of-pocket fees or expenses.
 Understand our contingency fee policy and how our firm supports North Bay and Butte County residents at no cost.
 Read more

 “Two-thirds of the homes in the U.S. do not have enough insurance to rebuild in the event of a total loss.”

 Let us help you recover the difference.

 Call 707-757-7610 or start online now.

 PG&E Wildfire Lawsuit

-Mounting evidence suggests that PG&E’s improper maintenance of utility equipment and surrounding vegetation caused the October 2017 Northern California wildfires.
-With litigation now underway, we encourage those who suffered losses to consult a PG&E wildfire attorney to understand your legal options.
+Mounting evidence shows that PG&E’s failure to properly maintain its electrical equipment and surrounding vegetation caused the 2017 North Bay Fires, the 2018 Camp Fire, and the 2019 Kincade Fire.
+With litigation underway, we encourage anyone who suffered losses in these fires to learn about the PG&E wildfire lawsuit and consider your legal options.

 Recover Your Insurance Shortfall

-Many North Bay residents find they are underinsured for the extensive losses these fires caused.
-In fact, insurance companies deliberately set inadequate coverage limits for large scale disasters in order to offer lower and more competitive premiums.
-Regardless of your policy limits, however, you are entitled to pursue compensation from PG&E for the full extent of your legal damages based on the company's alleged role in causing these unprecedented wildfires.
+Many Northern California residents were either not insured or not adequately insured for the extensive losses these fires caused.
+In fact, insurance companies set insufficient coverage limits for large scale disasters such as these in order to offer lower and more competitive premiums.
+Regardless of your insurance coverage, however, you are entitled to pursue compensation from PG&E based on the company's role in causing these unprecedented wildfires.